sonomicrolabs/sonomicrolabs-sonomicrolabs.github.io/pages/home.md

   enabled: true
   heading: "We Empower Your Water Sustainability Journey"
   #sub_heading: "Benefit from our water metering solution, providing your business with actionable insights to make data-guided choices for sustainability."
-  sub_heading: "Unlock Data-Driven Water Sustainability with Our Non-Invasive Sub-Metering Solutions."
+  sub_heading: "Unlock Data-Driven Water Management with Our Non-Invasive Flow Metering Solutions."
   text_color: "#FFFFFF"
   background_color: "#1d2830"
   background_gradient: true